 When is the application deadline?

-The application deadline is on July 31, if you want to start your studies in the following winter term (which begins on October 1), and on January 31 for the following summer term (which begins on April 1).
+The application deadline is on January 31 2021 for the following summer term (which begins on April 1 2021).

 How are applications selected?